PipelineFX/docs/versioned_docs/version-8.0.0/start-here/Installing+Qube.md

 :::note

-QubeInstaller requires the Qt5Core DSO to be available on the system.
+Qube!
+Installer requires the Qt5Core DSO to be available on the system.
 Check that you have the "qt5-qtbase" package installed, especially if you are attempting to run it on a "minimal" or "server" OS installation.